 Summer 1999.
-The year of Robocop.
 The year I go pro.
 It’s a great summer, not because I have leisure time because I most certainly do not.
 It’s a lot of hard work, lots of writing, but the stage has been set that every season subsequent is me, working from home, writing, and earning a living at it.
 17 years later I’m still doing it.

 Summer 2015.
 I become a dad, and while sleep is lacking and stress is high, it’s perhaps the most incredible experience I’ve ever had.